ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/how-to/switch-operations-to-a-different-database.dotnet.markdown

 {PANEL/}

-## How to switch maintenance operations to a different database?
+## How to Switch Maintenance Operations to a Different Database

 As with Operations, by default the Maintenance operations available directly in store are working on a default database that was setup for that store.
-To switch maintenance operations to a different database use **ForDatabase** method.
+To switch maintenance operations to a different database use the **ForDatabase** method.

 {PANEL:Maintenance.ForDatabase}